zeusta/Docs/extensions/Guide By Functions/Magento 1/Multi Warehouse.md

 Together with other features in our solution: Barcode Management, Purchase Management, Order Fulfillment, Dropship & Reports, our Inventory Management function is the critical element in creating Order-Fulfillment-Success combo.
 Everything in stock is under control, plus, all operations such as add, adjust, transfer stocks are simplified to be completed within the shortest of time!

+Magento [Multi-warehouse Management](https://www.magestore.com/multi-warehouse) is one module in our [Omnichannel solution](https://www.magestore.com/omnichannel-retail) for Magento retailers.
 -----------

 ## Terminologies and principles